avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 #### What you see is all there is

-In Thinking Fast and Slow, Daniel Kahneman describes how we make many decisions in our lives - with data which is the most easily available.
+In Thinking Fast and Slow, Daniel Kahneman describes how we make many decisions in our lives - with data that is the most easily available.

 The best example of this is meeting someone new.
 That first impression tells us everything we need to know about someone right?
 We know their past, we can define who they are, and we feel like immediately we can decide on whether or not we like this person.
 All within seconds - is that truly fair?